Gold sparkles and the sea dazzles under the sunshine of glitzy Dubai, a truly unique holiday destination...

 Cool off from the heat at this pleasure-laden waterpark next to the Burj Al Arab.
 With an Arabian folklore theme and plenty of rides and activities, the whole family will enjoy Wild Wadi.

 To really chill out when the mercury rises, take to the artificial slopes at Ski Dubai.
 This indoor ski resort is even home to a small colony of penguins!

 Take a look at ancient Dubai when you drift on the waters of the creek aboard a traditional dhow boat.

-Shopping Festival; January-February: Exactly as it sounds, this is a celebration of all things retail and shoppers can pick up fantastic bargains around Dubai.
-Many hotels also offer deals around this time.
+Shopping Festival; January-February: Exactly as it sounds, this is a celebration of all things retail.
+Shoppers can pick up some fantastic bargains, while many Dubai hotels also offer deals around this time.

-Dubai World Cup; March: The culmination of the World Cup Carnival (between January and March), this one-day spectacular is the biggest event on the horse-racing calendar in Dubai.
+Dubai World Cup; March: The culmination of the World Cup Carnival (between January and March), this one-day spectacular is the biggest event on the Dubai horseracing calendar.
 General admission is free and there's a great family atmosphere.

 Middle East Film and Comic Con; April: A relatively young event, the World Trade Centre welcomes thousands of fans and some of the biggest stars from the world of popular culture.